SAP-samples/codejam-cap-llm/exercises/08-implement-job-posting-rag/README.md

 # Exercise 08 - Implement the Job Posting Service

+This exercise will help you understand how a typical RAG flow looks like and you will implement that using the SAP Cloud SDK for AI's langchain package.
+You will write a lot of code in this exercise, you will also get introduced to quite some AI specific logic so please reach out to the instructor in case of any questions.
+Always remember if it is interesting to you, it is most likely interesting to the other attendees.
+We want to make sure that you will fully understand how you can write amazing AI experiences for your users.

 In this exercise, you will learn the following:

 - How to implement OData function handlers.